|

 of the Cornish Horror).
 Rathbone gives his usual, excellent performance as

-Holmes in this highly entertaining mystery. |
+Holmes in this highly entertaining mystery.

 A later film, The Spider Woman Strikes Back (1946), was

-made with Gale Sondergaard repeating her role as the Spider Woman, but did
+made with Gale Sondergaard, but did

 not include Rathbone.